 About 500′ up we finally encountered the ice; a thin ribbon snaking uphill.
 We had hauled ropes, screws, pins and pickets so dug out the ropes and Bryce headed up.
 Unfortunately the ice only last about 25′ – and then it was back to snow.
 Bryce set a belay and brought up Yvonne while I soloed up ahead and began booting up the couloir.
 Above the ice, Yvonne unroped and then we all set off.

-The rest of the couloir was straightforward; essentially you climb close to 2500′ of snow that averages 45-50 degrees while you twist and turn up a very narrow gully with steep rock walls on either side.
+The rest of the couloir was straightforward; essentially you climb close to 2500′ of snow that averages 40 degrees with steeper steps while you twist and turn up a very narrow gully with steep rock walls on either side.
 It took us about 3 hours to reach the top.

 At the top we repacked all our gear and then headed down.
 As we neared treeline I saw a pit in the snow with tracks all around it; we all started over to investigate it when suddenly we realized the tracks were bear tracks and that there was fur all over the place; in a panic we all sprinted away thinking we had found a bear den.
 After that the decent was straight forward; except that we didn’t know where the trail was and got a bonus bushwhack down 1000′ of steep willow slopes.

-The line we climbed was fun – but rather mellow.
+The line we climbed was fun and straight forward.
 If you’re interested in heading up there for some urban alpine, I would suggest you check out the line that tops out east of the summit.
 It appears to have a bit more ice in it and is a tad steeper.
-Below is a photo showing the ice and a map showing where to park.
 Leave one car at Peter’s Creek and park at the Scout Camp; it will take you about an hour to reach the base.
-Be aware of the upper slopes which are getting sun now.
+Be aware of the upper slopes which are avalanche prone.